Welcome to the School of Environmental Sciences

 Dr Tom Moore, Programme Director for MA Housing & Community Planning (HCPM)

-Tom is a Lecturer in Planning and is the Programme Director for the MA Housing & Community Planning.
-Tom conducts research on a range of housing and planning issues, with a particular emphasis on the role of communities in the planning, delivery, and management of housing.
-Tom is your main contact for any queries or information relating to the MA Housing & Community Planning programme, and is delighted to welcome you to the University.
+I am a Senior Lecturer in Planning and the Programme Director for the MA Housing & Community Planning.
+I conduct research on a range of housing and planning issues, with a particular emphasis on the role of communities in the planning, delivery, and management of housing.
+I am your main contact for any queries or information relating to the MA Housing & Community Planning programme, and I am delighted to welcome you to the University.

 Your School Student Experience Team is your first stop if you need help with programme and module queries, timetabling, welfare and assessments.

 We are based in the Jane Herdman Building (for Earth Sciences, Ocean Sciences, Marine Biology and BSc Environmental Science) and the Roxby Building (for Geography and Planning).

 Tel: 0151 794 5199 or 0151 794 2874

 Now you're a University of Liverpool student, make sure you keep up-to-date with the latest news and announcements from across the University.

 Student news is updated almost daily with the latest news, advice, opportunities and discounts, especially for students.

 We love sharing content that’s created by our students too, so if you’re a blogger or vlogger, or if you hope to become one, we’d love to hear from you.